PostHog/posthog.com/contents/blog/new-pricing.md

 >
 > #### Why aren't you making the events with person profiles cheaper?
 >
 > Because events with person profiles cost a lot more for us to ingest and query.
+Not sending person information for certain events, however, saves us money, so we're passing that on.
 >
-> Giving you the option not send person profiles for certain events, however, saves us money, and so it's only fair you save money too.
+> This aligns our interests with our customers, and means we can make a positive margin on all events ingested (beyond our free tier), so it is sustainable but not greedy!
 >
-> This aligns our interests with our customers, and means we can make a positive margin on all events ingested (beyond our free tier), so it is sustainable but not greedy!
+> We're also working on reducing costs for events with person profiles enabled.
+When we do, we'll pass this saving on, too.